Xilmi/Rotp-Fusion/README.md

 2024.11.29 (BR)
 - Completed the French translation of labels.txt and techs.txt
 - Fixed wrongly given Orion Tech (from previous release).
-- Fixed null pointer exception in rally
+- Fixed null pointer exception in rally.
+- Fixed the combat result diplay factories number when a colony is bio destroyed.

 2024.11.28 (BR)
 - New French translations